Wanderoooo/Skybod/README.md

 of toJson in each class in model package all involve code with inspiration/direct usage of code template from WorkRoomApp at https://github.students.cs.ubc.ca/CPSC210/JsonSerializationDemo.git

+Some java SWING library code were taken from https://docs.oracle.com/javase/tutorial/uiswing/, and Stack Overflow user contributions.

 ## Instructions for Grader

 - You can generate the first required action related to adding Xs to a Y by: